icemtel/reconstruct3d_opt/README.md

 - Regularization weights are dimensionless.
 - Started with `smooth_weight=0`
   (optimize only for alignment of tangent vectors).
 With visual inspection found the best points_weight.
-  - When `points_weight` is too small; the curves will be parallel, but points will not necessarily align.
+  - When `points_weight` is too small, projections of the fitted curve will be parallel to the target, but points will not necessarily align.
-  - When `points_weight` is too large (and no smoothing) - projection points oscillate around the target curve.
+  - When `points_weight` is too large (and no smoothing) - projection points will oscillate around the target curve.
 - Increased `smooth_weight` until smoothing starts to mask essential features of the space curve.
 - Final params: `N = 60` `M = 60` `eps = 1e-3` `ds_eps = 1e-3` `points_weight = 100` `smooth_weight = 40`.
   [May use smaller N=M=30 to compute faster while testing]